History (HIST)

 HIST 375S.
 Empire, Nation, and Identity.
 1 Unit.

 The origins, evolution, and gradual dissolution of the nation-state in a global context.
-While the first half of the course focuses on Europeans imagining of their own national identities, the second half examines how colonized, subjugated, and indigenous peoples and minorities have reacted to or initiated resistance to efforts at "nationalizing" them.
+While the first half of the course focuses on Europeans imagining of their own national identities, the second half examines how colonized, subjugated, and Indigenous peoples and minorities have reacted to or initiated resistance to efforts at "nationalizing" them.
 In this way the class attempts to come to terms with both modern and post-modern views of the nation-state, combining the primary-source-based approach of history with a range of social scientific methodologies and theoretical perspectives.

 HIST 376S.
 Global Migration and Diasporas.
 1 Unit.